heisand/NWN/README.md

 ### Extension by scoring hypernyms for new words

-`score_hypernym.py`: Calculates scores for hypernym candidates of a target word and yields the highest scoring hypernym.
+`score_hypernym.py`: Calculates scores for hypernym candidates of a target word and yields the highest scoring hypernym for each target word.

-...

 ## References
 The Language Bank by the National Library of Norway has the origin of the resource, and the